aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 ```

 ## **Updating Charts**
-To update a chart, do this:

-- Open an instance of the [Presentation](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentation) class containing the chart.
+1. Instantiate a [Presentation](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentation) class that represents the presentation containing the chart you want to update.
-- Obtain the reference of a slide by using its Index.
+2. Obtain the reference of a slide by using its Index.
-- Traverse through all shapes to find the desired chart.
+3. Traverse through all shapes to find the desired chart.
-- Access the chart data worksheet.
+4. Access the chart data worksheet.
-- Modify the chart data series data by changing series values.
+5. Modify the chart data series data by changing series values.
-- Add a new series and populate the data in it.
+6. Add a new series and populate the data in it.
-- Write the modified presentation as a PPTX file.
+7. Write the modified presentation as a PPTX file.

-Code sample used to update a chart:
+This Java code shows you how to update a chart:

 ```java
 Presentation pres = new Presentation();